wazuh/wazuh-documentation/source/installation_guide/installing-manager/packages-installation/wazuh_server_rpm.rst

 Adding Wazuh repositories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Add the Wazuh repositories to your system.
-Also, it is possible to download the :ref:`required package <packages>`.
+First thing we need to do is to add the Wazuh repositories to your system.
+Also, if you prefer download the package directly, it is possible to download the :ref:`required package <packages>`.

 **1.** Run the following command depending on your operating system: